-Here I’ve used brown rice flour, cornstarch, ground gluten free oats and/or chickpea flour and buckwheat flour.
+Here I’ve used brown rice flour, corn starch, ground gluten free oats and/or chickpea flour and buckwheat flour.
 I bought buckwheat flour from Morrisons and a bag of brown rice flour from Holland & Barratt.
-You can use potato flour in place of cornstarch, which is available at Polish food shops, and I’ve also used ground almonds when I didn’t have any brown rice flour left.
-While I haven’t tried using Dove’s gluten free flour, I imagine it would work really well as it uses a similar blend of flours.
+(If you have a coffee grinder, you can grind your own brown rice to make flour.)
+You can use potato flour in place of corn starch, which is available at Polish food shops, and I’ve also used ground almonds when I didn’t have any brown rice flour left.

 12g instant yeast